Alrysc/onb_docs/docs/onb_overview/entities/index.md

 spell:set_facing(player:get_facing())
 ```

+An Entity can only face Left or Right.
+Others values are ignored.

 #### Default Facing

 When an Entity is created, it has no facing.
 You should set its facing.
 If you don't, it